erichartline/node-world-cup/README.md

 ### country

 This command will print out every score for a specified country.
-The country must be specified using `-c` or `--country` followed by their FIFA code (i.e. ARG, ISL, etc.).
+The country must be specified using `-c` or `--code` followed by their FIFA code (i.e. ARG, ISL, etc.).

 ```
 $ worldcup country -c isl